Master of Human Resource Management

 Tuition & Funding

-The total cost of enrollment in the Fisher MHRM program is determined by the student's residency status and total credits each semester.
-Full-time students are required to enroll in 8 or more credit hours and are assessed full-time fees/tuition, while part-time students usually take 6 credits per semester.
-The number of credits you enroll in any semester determines your tuition for that semester.
+The total cost of enrollment in the MHRM program is determined by the student's residency status and total credits each semester.
+Full-time students must enroll in 8 or more credit hours and are assessed full-time fees/tuition, while part-time students usually take 6 credits per semester.
+The number of credits you enroll in per semester determines your tuition.
 View the curriculum page for additional details.

 Estimated tuition and fees are for 39 credit hours for full-time enrollment.
 Tuition is based on the University Registrar's fee schedule .
 Subject to change.